JackXN/Batchforum/README.md

-# BatchForum
+# Batch Forum
-A simple, lightweight web forum for discussion and communication within a group.
+A web forum for discussion and communication within a group.

 ## Table of Contents
 - [Overview](#overview)